Senior producer, Politics

-Kathleen Harris is a senior writer in the CBC's Parliament Hill bureau.
-She covers politics, immigration, justice and corrections.
+Kathleen Harris is the senior producer for CBC.ca in the CBC's Parliament Hill bureau.

 Latest from Kathleen Harris

 Treat drug addiction as health, not criminal issue, O'Toole says in plan to tackle opioid crisis

 Conservative Leader Erin O'Toole offered what he called a "compassionate" plan to tackle the opioid crisis, treating it as a national emergency to help those battling drug addiction.

 COVID-19 hit federal prisons twice as hard in 2nd wave of pandemic, report says

 COVID-19 has hit federal prisons twice as hard in the second wave of the pandemic compared to the first, according to a new report from Canada's Correctional Investigator that recommends an inmate vaccination strategy to prevent more outbreaks behind bars.